Philosophy &

 Ultradistance Trail Racing

 I started entering races as a way to keep motivated and in shape for self-supported runs that were on my radar.
-This led me down another rabbit hole and my focus shifted more toward running trail races ranging from half marathon to 100 miles, mostly just to hang out with running buddies or my kids, who also enjoy running the occasional race.
-Ultrasignup has a wrap sheet on me, here are a few of the highlights…
+This led me down another rabbit hole and my focus shifted more toward running trail races ranging from half marathon to 100 miles.
+More recently, I’ve gone back to my roots of simple trail running and less racing, but Ultrasignup has a wrap sheet on me, here are a few of the highlights…

 • Northface Endurance Challenge 50 miler